eingaeph/pip.imbue.hood/README.md

   renders this work a partial redundancy.
 But possibly his work is not directly usable for the this project.
-The project's goal is "achieving a primary school understanding of kilo.c" whereas Ruten works at the high school level, at the least.
+The project's goal is "achieving a primary school understanding of kilo.c" whereas Ruten, at the least, works at the high school level.

+  Code modifications to kilo in UPD format to reduce the temptation to rewrite.

   Tutorial Tasks Outline:

   A. Describe a Linux terminal as a Linux device consuming character
-     strings and emitting keystroke (characters) and status strings describing the display state.
+     strings and emitting keystroke (characters) and display state status strings.

   B. Document the coding style used by kilo for reads and writes.

-  Coding Tasks Outline:

-  Code in UPD style to reduce the temptation to rewrite.
+  Lessons: Stand alone code

+  A. Read keypresses, write characters and and integers to the display.

+  B. Copy a file to another, character by character

+  C. Copy a string to the display, file save the string for later
+     examination and use.

-  A. Build snippets self documenting the VT100 escape sequences
+  D. Clear the screen, etc. using the VT100 escape sequences in self
+     documenting code.

+  Modifications to Kilo (UPD format)

   B. Trace representative source executable statements as tasks are
      carried out

-  C. Add coding (UPD format) to count the calls to abAppend
+  C. Add coding to count the calls to abAppend

-  D. Add coding (UPD format) to file save the character string for the
+  D. Add coding to file save the character string for the
      first screen write.

   E. Add coding to write the first screen incrementally, ie after each